-- Supervise the activities of the veterinary nursing staff.
-Evaluate the faculty.
+- Supervise the activities of the ophthalmic staff.
 Prepare teaching assignments.

-- Determine, establish and implement veterinary nursing department goals.
+- Determine, establish and implement ophthalmic department goals.

-- Consistently monitor student success rates.
-Implement plan and meet with students to reduce student withdrawals.
-Maintain an 80% student success rate for all classes taught in the program.
+- Review student success rates by class and implement plan to reduce student withdrawals.
+Meet with students to encourage them to stay in the program.
+Maintain an 80% student success rate for all classes taught in the program..

-- Coordinate and arrange for educational workshops and in services for didactic and clinical faculty.
-Prepare didactic instruction to include course and lab objectives.
+- Coordinate and arrange for educational workshops and inservices for didactic and clinical faculty.
+Prepare didactic instruction to include course objectives.

 - Maintain student grades in accordance with established policies.
-Prepare final grades at the end of each sequence to update student records and transcripts.
+Prepare final grades at the end of each semester to update student records and transcripts.

-- Evaluate the performance of students regarding course objectives and make necessary provisions to meet learning needs.
+- Evaluate the performance of students regarding course objectives and makes necessary provisions to meet learning needs.

 - Develop and maintain a functional curriculum according to approved design.
 Evaluate course content and review new texts.
-Collaborate with administration in the design and implementation of the veterinary nursing program.
+Collaborate with administration in the design and implementation of the ophthalmic program.

 The list of essential functions is not exhaustive and may be supplemented.

-- Graduate of an accredited institution recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation.
+Graduate of an accredited Ophthalmic Medical Technician (OMT) program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation.

-- Must hold current teaching licenses, certifications or other designations as required by local, state or federal laws to work in the field.
+Must hold current COT and teaching licenses, certifications or other designations as required by local, state or federal laws to work in the field.